 Tables, figures and photos are permitted.

-The poster board display's surface area is 44 inches high and 66 inches wide, so your poster should fit inside this area.
+The display stand's surface area is 44 inches high and 66 inches wide, so your poster should fit inside this area.

 Prepare a 6-inch high headline strip that runs the full width of the poster.

 Include the title, authors and affiliations on the strip in letters that are at least 1 inch tall (72 points).

 Please limit your oral explanation to the judges to no more than 7 minutes.

-It is not necessary to include the abstract number or the poster number (although it's shown in the diagram below).
+It is not necessary to include the abstract or poster number (although it's shown in the diagram below).